Spider-Man 2: Critical response

 Chicago Tribune gave the film three and a half stars out of four, and Mark Caro stated that Alfred Molina was a "pleasingly complex" villain, and the film as a whole "improves upon its predecessor in almost every way."
+William Arnold, of the Seattle Post-Intelligencer gave it a positive review, saying, "Forget Raising Helen and The Notebook, this is the movie summer's most touching young romance."
 Kenneth Turan, of the Los Angeles Times, gave the film four stars out of five and concurred with Caro when he stated, "Doc Ock grabs this film with his quartet of sinisterly serpentine mechanical arms and refuses to let go."
 Roger Ebert gave Spider-Man 2 four stars out of four, calling it "the best superhero movie since the modern genre was launched with Superman (1978)", and praising the film for "effortlessly [combining] special effects and a human story, keeping its parallel plots alive and moving."
 He later called it the fourth best film of 2004."
+Joe Baltake, of The Sacramento Bee gave the film a scoring of four out of four, calling it "the closest thing to an art-house action film since Tim Burton's original Batman in 1989."
 IGN's Richard George felt "Sam Raimi and his writing team delivered an iconic, compelling version of Spider-Man's classic foe...
 We almost wish there was a way to retroactively add some of these elements to the original character."
 In 2016, James Charisma of Playboy ranked the film #9 on a list of "15 Sequels That Are Way Better Than The Originals".
 Conversely, J. Hoberman, of The Village Voice, thought the first half of the film was "talky bordering on tiresome", with the film often stopping to showcase Raimi's idea of humor.
+Peter Bradshaw of The Guardian gave it 3 out of 5 stars, writing, "In between the combat scenes it gets a little dull and I've never found the seething resentment of Peter's friend Harry Osborn...particularly interesting.
+Doc Ock's much better value."